sp21-E222/lab5/README.md

-# Lab 5
+# Lab 5 : REST API spec file

-Last week we created a github account and should know how to clone, add, commit and push files to your own repositories.
-You were also introduced to a .yaml file, this week we will create a swaggerhub account [swagger hub](https://app.swaggerhub.com/signup?channel=directWithinApp).
-This will provide a nice place to create our template for the yaml file/files we will use the rest of the semester.
+Last week we created a github account.
+You should know how to clone, add, commit and push files to your own repositories.
+You were also introduced to a .yaml file, the specification file for defining a REST API.
+This week we will create a swaggerhub account [swagger hub](https://app.swaggerhub.com/signup?channel=directWithinApp).
+A swaggerhub account provides a nice place to create our template for the yaml file/files that we will use the rest of the semester.

 # Goal